Does my landlord have to take me to court in order to evict me?

 How do I select an agent for a power of attorney?

-The best time to start an estate plan is now while you have the legal capacity to enter into a contract.
+The best time to establish an estate plan is now, while you are healthy and have the legal capacity to enter into a contract.
 If you’re unable to manage your own affairs, or if you suffer from a disability that affects your legal capacity, your estate plan may be challenged by those who say you lacked capacity at the time the documents were created.
-This is also why you should let David E. Simmons Attorney at Law help guide you through the complicated estate planning process.
+This is also why you should let David E. Simmons Attorney at Law help guide you through the entirety of the estate planning process.